McGerasz/UniGearRent/README.md

 Welcome to UniGearRent, a platform that facilitates the hassle-free renting of cars and trailers.
 Whether you're in need of a vehicle for a weekend getaway or looking to monetize your unused car or trailer, UniGearRent has you covered.

+## Installation

+1. Clone the repository
+2. Run the docker compose file with `docker-compose up --build`
+3. Access the frontend page at http://localhost:3000/<br>It is a possibility that the database will start slower then the backend.
+In that case please restart the backend in Docker after the database has already started running.

 ## Features

 - **Rentals Made Easy:** Browse through a diverse selection of cars and trailers available for rent.
 Find the perfect vehicle for your needs.